15 Ways You Can Change Your Eating Habits in Just One Day

 Start your day with a glass of water

 Try starting your day with a glass of water before you inhale a caffeine jolt of coffee.
 “That dose of liquid is going to jump-start your metabolism and get things moving.
 It can give you a sense of revival by clearing your head and help get your bowels moving regularly,” says Mills.
 Place a glass of water on your nightstand before you fall asleep at night; the next morning, drain it before hopping out of bed.
-These are sneaky ways you might be making yourself dehydrated.
+Find out 14 easy ways to jump-start your metabolism.

 Practice mindful snacking